Contact Us

 SETTING THE KERNING GROUPS

-The second backend step you must complete before starting to kern is setting the left kerning groups (LKG) and the right kerning groups (RKG).
+Therefore, the second backend step you must complete before starting to kern is setting the left kerning groups (LKG) and the right kerning groups (RKG).
 If done correctly, all members of the same group will automatically be assigned the same kerning values for all their kerning pairs.
 It will tremendously save you time in the kerning process.
 So make sure you have thoroughly set them before you start kerning.

 Figure 4: The top row shows the glyphs with the same LSB, RSB, LKG, and RKG.
 The bottom row shows the glyphs with the same LSB and LKG but different RSB and RKG.
 [Font: Aldero™ Light]

-KERNING
+KERNING PAIRS

 Kerning is the adjustment of space between two individual letters.
 In type design, kerning is a much more complicated and time-consuming task than kerning just a few headlines.
 It requires consistency and persistence.
 As a type designer, your job is to make letterspacing for the entire typeface look as harmonious and consistent as possible.